Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

-Western animation often boils down to adult comedies like South Park and Family Guy, or children’s shows with washed down humor like Spongebob.
-Anime, meanwhile, often succumbs to lustful harem tropes, bombastic and over the top execution or mundane situations with girls designed to sell as much as merchandise as possible.
+Western animation often boils down to adult comedies like South Park and Family Guy, or children’s shows with washed-up humor like Spongebob.
+Anime, meanwhile, often succumbs to lustful harem tropes, bombastic and over-the-top execution, or mundane situations with girls designed to sell as much merchandise as possible.
 Hell, even today’s topic’s franchise is not an exception to this.
-Quality, mature series like Monster, Berserk and Gungrave tend to get buried under an avalanche of immature and money-driven content.
+Quality, mature series like Monster, Berserk, and Gungrave tend to get buried under an avalanche of immature and money-driven content.

 This series is Fate/Zero, and there is a very good reason why it’s regarded as one of the best anime productions of the decade, and a great way to understand the medium's prowess in storytelling.

 WARNING: Long review is very long.